tbogdala/mindmeld/README.md

 * When app isn't focus, maybe send the user a notification?
 * BUG: backing out of log view while generating doesn't stop generation; will eventually show up in log, but feels awkward.
 * Sort chat log list by recent use?
+* Long press of send button should 'impersonate' the AI instead if there's a message in the text box?
+* Continue support!